AbaniwoM/lendsqr-fe-test/README.md

 Run `npm start` to start the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## React Testing
+Testing is done with Jest (React Testing Library) in Typescript.
+Tests can be run with the command `npm run test`

 ## Approach

-SCSS and Material ui was adopted for styling with SCSS class naming style.
+SCSS and Material ui was adopted for styling with SCSS class naming convention.
 Typescript was used to define the types of elements in files.

 ## Status
+Completed.
+More updates to User Details Page to be made.
 ## Credits

 Contributor: Michael Abaniwo